GEORGIA MUSIC GRANT GUIDELINES

 NON-ELIGIBLE USE OF FUNDS

-Funds will not be considered for expenses incurred before or after the year in which the funded project takes place.
-Additional non-eligible expenses include: general administrative or operating expenses; marketing and fundraising expenses; food or beverage; one-time event production; or accumulated deficits or debt.
+No funds from Georgia Music Grants shall be used for expenses incurred outside the specified project period.
+Additional non-eligible expenses include: general administrative or operating expenses; marketing or fundraising expenses; food or beverage; or accumulated deficits or debuts.

 EVALUATION CRITERIA AND REVIEW PROCESS

 Grant applications are reviewed by Georgia Music Foundation board members who consider the merits of the application including the capacity to implement the program with available budget and personnel, as well as organizational history and prior achievements.
 Preference is given to projects demonstrating critical need and providing accessibility to underserved audiences and students.

-The Review Panel reserves the right to request Applicant Interviews.
+The Review Panel reserves the right to request Applicant Interviews as part of the application review process.

 AWARDS AND DISBURSEMENT OF FUNDS

-Grant awardees will be notified in December of 2019.
+Grant awardees will be notified by Dec.
+4, 2020.
 Grant awardees will be provided a contract with the Georgia Music Foundation detailing the terms and conditions of the award.
-Upon receipt of the contract executed by an authorizing official of the grantee and a completed W-9 form, the Georgia Music Foundation will disburse awards in January 2020.
+Upon receipt of the contract executed by an authorizing official of the grantee and a completed W-9 form, the Georgia Music Foundation will disburse awards.

-Final reports for grants funding projects taking place in 2020 are due within 30 days of completion of the project or no later than Jan.
-31, 2021.
-Final reports must demonstrate briefly that the project was completed within the terms and conditions of the contract.
+Final reports for funded projects taking place in 2021 are due within 30 days of completion of the project or no later than Jan.
+31, 2022.
+Final reports must demonstrate that the project was completed within the terms and conditions of the contract.
 Grantees who do not submit final reports by the due date will not be eligible to apply for future Georgia Music Foundation grants.

 Please direct questions to: firstname.lastname@example.org.